Trump squares off with a (new) FBI director

 But the showdown is about more than a memo -- it is a symptom of the intense crisis of trust between Trump and his own intelligence agencies, even those led by his own appointees.
 It is playing out against a coordinated attempt by the President and allies to discredit the Russia investigation.
 And ultimately, this latest tussle is rooted in the President's expressed belief that a "deep state" cabal in US spy and law enforcement agencies is conspiring against him in order to invalidate his 2016 election win.

 The FBI is concerned that the memo, produced by Trump ally Devin Nunes, the chairman of the House Intelligence Committee, is inaccurate, distorts facts and could compromise classified intelligence.
+Late Wednesday night, the committee's top Democrat, Rep. Adam Schiff, injected new drama into the standoff, accusing Nunes of sending a "materially different" memo to the White House than the version on which the committee voted.
+A spokesman for Nunes said the changes included minor "grammatical fixes" and edits requested by the FBI "and by the minority themselves."

 "Not only do they have those concerns, but that they are stating them publicly, I guess in a manner in defiance of the President, is not something I have seen before," said Bharara, who is now a CNN commentator.